Luis Arraez Player Props: Marlins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Mariners have the 12th-ranked team ERA among all league pitching staffs (4.07).
+- The Mariners have a 4.02 team ERA that ranks 11th among all MLB pitching staffs.

-- Mariners pitchers combine to allow 60 home runs (0.9 per game), the least in baseball.
+- Mariners pitchers combine to allow 61 home runs (0.9 per game), the first-fewest in baseball.

-- The Mariners will send Miller (3-3) to make his eighth start of the season.
-He is 3-3 with a 4.46 ERA and 33 strikeouts in 38 1/3 innings pitched.
+- Kirby makes the start for the Mariners, his 13th of the season.
+He is 5-5 with a 3.50 ERA and 61 strikeouts in 74 2/3 innings pitched.

-- In his most recent appearance on Sunday, June 4 against the Texas Rangers, the righty threw 2 1/3 innings, giving up seven earned runs while surrendering eight hits.
+- The righty last pitched on Wednesday against the San Diego Padres, when he went 3 2/3 innings, allowing five earned runs while giving up 11 hits.

-- The 24-year-old has put up an ERA of 4.46, with 7.7 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .221 against him.

 © 2023 Data Skrive.
 All rights reserved.